July 2016 Dhaka attack: Legacy

-After the resignation of Prime Minister Sheikh Hasina, the sculpture was demolished on 29 August and replaced with posters of the banned Islamist organization Hizb ut-Tahrir Bangladesh.
+On 29 August 2024, Following the resignation of Prime Minister Sheikh Hasina, the sculpture was demolished and replaced with posters of the banned Islamist organization Hizb ut-Tahrir Bangladesh.

+The restaurant, Holey Artisan Bakery, lives on with its headquarters and "starter dough" moved to Bangkok, Thailand; where its first outlet was opened three weeks before the attack.
+The restaurant reopened in Dhaka under the name Oro Bakery due to name licensing issues in Bangladesh.
+The owner, Nasirul Alam Porag, and his family have since moved to Bangkok.
+The restaurant now has four outlets in Bangkok and one in Phuket as of March 2025.

 In popular culture

 2019 Bangladeshi-German-Russian co-production film Shonibar Bikel and 2022 Indian film Faraaz are based on the event.
 The latter is an adaptation of Nuruzzaman Labu's 2017 non-fiction book Holey Artisan: A Journalistic Investigation.